1973 Alabama Crimson Tide football team: Notre Dame

 At the conclusion of the regular season, Alabama was selected as national champions in the UPI Coaches' Poll.
 However, the Crimson Tide would not win the AP championship as they lost 24–23 against Notre Dame in what was a classic Sugar Bowl.

 Notre Dame checked into the locker room at halftime up 14–10, the big play coming on a 93-yard kickoff return for a touchdown by Al Hunter.
 Each team scored a touchdown in the third quarter, that left the Irish up 21–17 going into the fourth.
 Alabama took a 23–21 lead on a fleaflicker touchdown pass from running back Mike Strock back to quarterback Richard Todd.
 However, Bill Davis missed the extra point and Alabama was up by only two.
 Notre Dame drove the ball downfield and kicked a 19-yard field goal to go up 24–23 with 4:26 to go.
 Bama could not answer, but the punt left Notre Dame backed up to their own goal.
 With time ticking away and Notre Dame facing a third and eight, Alabama had a chance to get the ball back in excellent field position, but Irish QB Tom Clements threw a 35-yard pass to tight end Robin Webber and Notre Dame held on to win the game and the AP national championship.

+Roster

-NFL Draft
+NFL draft

-Several players that were varsity lettermen from the 1973 squad were drafted into the National Football League (NFL) in the 1974, 1975 and 1976 drafts.
+Several players that were varsity lettermen from the 1973 squad were selected in the NFL draft in the 1974, 1975 and 1976.
 These players included:

-Roster